-"The Graphics Interchange Format(c) is the Copyright property of CompuServe Incorporated."
+"The Graphics Interchange Format(c) is the Copyright property of CompuServe Incorporated.
+GIF(sm) is a Service Mark property of CompuServe Incorporated."

 Internet

 Software Consortium-IBM License Copyright (c) 1996 by Internet Software Consortium.

 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.